GetResponse/DevZone/API/README.md

 Conditions:

 * `campaigns` / `get_campaigns` (optional) – Get statistics only for given campaigns.
 Uses OR logic.
 If those params are not given statistics are returned from all campaigns on the account.
-Check IDs in Conditions for detailed explanation.
+Check [IDs in conditions](#ids) for detailed explanation.
-* `created_on` (optional) – Use time operators to narrow down search results to specific contact creation date.
+* `created_on` (optional) – Use [time operators](#operators) to narrow down search results to specific contact creation date.
 Multiple operators are allowed and logic AND is used so date range can also be expressed.

 _JSON result:_